bookofproofs/bookofproofs.github.io/_sources/history/20th-century/de-melo.md

 * His role in the development of mathematics is indisputable, especially in the area of low-level dynamics, and his legacy includes, in addition to numerous articles with fundamental contributions, books that are mandatory references for beginners in this area.
 * Welington had only seven formal Ph.D. students, and we were both honoured of being two of them.
 * It is worth mentioning that Artur Avila, the 2014 Fields Medal winner, was also Welington's Ph.D. student.
-* We should say a little about a project undertaken by de Melo's wife Gilza.

 Born 17 November 1946, Guapé, Minas Gerais, Brazil.
 Died 21 December 2016, Rio de Janeiro, Brazil.